 Snow White sure has come a long way since Disney.
-From perky but bland cartoon to beautiful but bland live action cartoon earlier this year (MIRROR MIRROR) and now somnambulistic but bland live action corpse thanks to Kristen Stewart, she of the vacant, glassy-eyed, open-mouth school of acting.
-So it’s no surprise that director Rupert Sanders’s menacing take on the fairy tale—SNOW WHITE AND THE HUNTSMAN—basically ignores its title and focuses more on Charlize Theron’s evil queen.
-And what a queen she is—beautiful and endowed with the power to steal youth, all decked out in fabulous gowns.
-It’s like a gay man’s wet dream.
+First she was a perky but bland cartoon character.
+Earlier this year, a beautiful but bland live action cartoon (MIRROR MIRROR).
+Now she’s a somnambulistic but bland live action corpse thanks to the vapid Kristen Stewart.
+So it’s no surprise that SNOW WHITE AND THE HUNTSMAN ignores its title character.
+Charlize Theron’s evil queen is more fun anyway.
+And what a queen—beautiful and endowed with the power to steal youth, all in fabulous gowns.
+It’s a gay man’s wet dream.

 In addition to those amazing dresses, SNOW WHITE gives us some clever special effects and Chris Hemsworth breathes some much needed life into the film, proving he is an enjoyable onscreen presence even when he’s not wielding Thor’s hammer.
 But the four credited screenwriters saddle the characters, particularly poor Charlize, with some ridiculous dialogue.
 And for all its creative visual style, Sanders supplies a movie that is made up of singular moments—interesting though many of them are—that never quite coalesce into an engaging, cohesive film.
 Still, all that visual creativity gives James Newton Howard the chance to create his own menacing musical take on the oft-told tale.